PatrickMcDougle/CSC-1061-CS2-Java/README.md

 ## Usage

-Here are some online resources that will help get you started in using Visual Studion Code, Java, JavaFX, and style guides.
+Here are some online resources that will help get you started in using Visual Studio Code, Java, JavaFX, and style guides.

 -   [Getting Started with JavaFX](https://openjfx.io/openjfx-docs/)
 -   [Install Java](https://openjfx.io/openjfx-docs/#install-java)